Danghor/treehop-rag/README.md

 ## Train TreeHop
 Run the following code to generate graph and train TreeHop.
-Please refer to `parse_args` function in the `training.py` for arguments to this script.
+Please refer to `parse_args` function in the [training.py](./training.py) for arguments to this script.
+For training embedding generation, please refer to code in [init_train_vectors.py](./init_train_vectors.py)
 ```sh
 python training.py --graph_cache_dir ./train_data/
 ```